eth-infinitism/bundler/README.md

 usage:
 1. start hardhat-node with `yarn hardhat-node` or geth In another Window:
-2. deploy contracts with `yarn hardhat deploy --network localhost`
+2. deploy contracts with `yarn hardhat-deploy --network localhost`
 3. run `yarn run bundler --network localhost --mnemonic file` so it will listen on port 3000
 4. to run a simple test, do `yarn run runop --deployDeployer --network localhost`